jarlah/spacemaker/README.md

 #### Testing
 Think about ways of testing your application to make sure it works as intended.
 ##### Solution:
-unit tests and integration tests with database service in github actions (see .github/workflows/node.js.yml)
+unit tests and integration tests with database service in github actions (see .github/workflows/node.js.yml).
+Also possible to run integration tests locally.

 #### Deployment
 The API should be deployed to an optional cloud service provider.